Extropy-360/File_Upload_Wrapper/README.md

 # Create an instance of the FileExchange class
 upload_client = FileExchange('https://files.file_exchangesite.com', 'your_username', 'your_password')

-# Define the files to upload and the upload path
+# Define the files to upload and the upload path on the exchange where you want your files to end up.
 files_to_upload = ['/path/to/file.txt', 'relative_path.csv']
 upload_path = 'path/on/fileexchange'